prathameshnium/PICA-Python-Instrument-Control-and-Automation/docs/User_Manual.md

 #### Experimental Linux Instructions

 > [!WARNING]
 > **Experimental Support:** The following instructions are for experimental purposes only.
-PICA is not officially supported on Linux, and you will likely encounter functional or UI-related issues.
+PICA is not officially supported on Linux (for now), and you will likely encounter functional or UI-related issues.

 For users who wish to experiment with PICA on Linux, please be aware of the following: